levjad/ng2-TodoWorx/README.md

 #Angular2 ToDo Learning Exercise

 ##Description
-This is just a small exercise to learn more about Angular2.
+This is just a small exercise to learn more about Angular2 and angular-cli.
+Here's a working example:

 ##Functions
 So far the app can do following things: